TimoRuetten/meteor-json-schema/README.md

 You are able to add a custom validation for a field.
 Currently you are not able to add a Async validation.

-The custom validation is a function which returns nothing when the validation is successful and returns a string or a valid jsonschema error when the validation failed.
+The custom validation is a function which returns nothing if the validation is successful and returns a string or a valid jsonschema error if the validation failed.

 Example: